johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-19-using-ts-loader-with-webpack-2/index.md

 Now I could start renaming `loaders` to `rules` as the terminology is changing.
 But I'd like to deal with that later since I know the old school names are still supported at present.
 More interestingly, I seem to remember hearing that one of the super exciting things about webpack is that it supports modules directly now.
 (I think that's supposed to be good for tree-shaking but I'm not totally certain.)

-Initially I thought I was supposed to switch to a custom babel preset called `<a href="https://www.npmjs.com/package/babel-preset-es2015-webpack">babel-preset-es2015-webpack</a>`.
+Initially I thought I was supposed to switch to a custom babel preset called [`babel-preset-es2015-webpack`](https://www.npmjs.com/package/babel-preset-es2015-webpack).
 However it has a big "DEPRECATED" mark at the top and it says I should just use `babel-preset-es2015` (which I already am) with the following option specified:

 ```js
 {